What to Do After a Breakup

 Stage 6: Start Fresh

 What it means: If you reunite, build something new — not a return to what failed.
+If you can't reunite, you move on rather than hold yourself back.

 Why this matters: The old relationship ended for reasons.
 Returning to the same patterns leads to the same result.
 A second chance is only worth taking if you use it differently.

-Your main job: - Don't fall back into old dynamics - Address what actually broke down, not just in spirit - Stay alert to warning signs early — don't let resentment accumulate unchallenged
+- Stay alert to warning signs early — don't let resentment accumulate unchallenged

 If it doesn't work out: You've still grown.
 You've handled a painful situation with clarity and dignity.
 That matters regardless of the outcome.

-Why Most "Ex Back" Advice Fails
+Why Most "Ex Back" Advice is Unclean

 Pride.